 BASIC KNOWLEDGE - RENEWABLE ENERGY SOURCES What is renewable energy?
 Definition, types, and challenges

 Wind and solar power are bringing about a clean energy revolution.
-Here is everything that you need to know about renewable energy, the different types, and the advantages and challenges of it, plus a look to the future.
+Here is everything that you need to know about the different renewable energy sources, the advantages and challenges of renewable energy, plus a look to the future.

 Renewable energy, sometimes referred to as “clean” or “green” energy, is a booming innovation that is bringing down energy costs and delivering on its promise of a cleaner, greener future.
 Across the world, from Europe to America, solar and wind generation are breaking record after record as they slowly start to penetrate national electricity grids without compromising on electricity.